 The 504 elaborates on the rights of disabled people.
 It explains how public schools can help these children to get equal education and opportunities.

-The other programs that get financial assistance from the federal resources come under the 504 plan.
-The motive of the 504 plan was to increase the employment of disabled people and it can be done by educating them.
+The other programs that get financial assistance from federal resources come under the 504 plan.
+The motive of the 504 plan was to increase the employment of disabled people, which can be done by educating them.

 So, education was also included as an essential part of this plan.

-This plan was set up to give equal education, services, and right to disabled people to decrease discrimination.
-By becoming part of the 504 plan, such people can get higher education from reputed institutions.
+This plan was set up to give equal education, services, and rights to disabled people to decrease discrimination.
+Becoming part of the 504 plan allows such people to get higher education from reputed institutions.

 Even though an organization is private, getting funds from federal grants should comply with the 504 plan.